sorlok/FF5Rando/README.md

 4. Copy the the ".apff5pr" file from the zip into the "Rando" folder.
 You can have multiple ".apff5pr" files in this folder; the game will let you pick the one you want to play.
 5. You will also see a file named something like "AP_08911435695644248073.archipelago".
 You'll want to copy this out of the zip file and somewhere convenient (you can put it in the Rando folder if you like, but really anywhere is fine).
 Double-clicking this file will launch the local Archipelago server.
 (If you plan to use the Archipelago web site to host your game, you can ignore this step.)

 You've now got everything set up.
 Launch Final Fantasy V from Steam, and select "New Game".
 You'll see a new menu that looks something like the following.
 Use the mouse to pick the seed you want to play.
 The seed you pick will be added to your Save file, so you'll be able to save+load multiple seeds in multiple different files.
-And if you want to play vanilla FF5, you can just select (TODO) (or load a save file that has no seed information) and the FF5Rando will get out of your way.
+And if you want to play vanilla FF5, you can just select "New Game (Not Randomized)" --or load a save file that has no seed information-- and the FF5Rando will get out of your way.
 <img alt="Screenshot of the new New Game screen, asking you to pick a seed" src="www_img/pick_seed.png" width="600"/>